For US & Canadian Dentists

 🇩🇴

-High case volume University clinics Slightly longer flight for West Coast
+High case volume University-based clinics Slightly longer flight for West Coast

-• Strong track record of structured, university-based courses in Santo Domingo.
+• Strong track record of structured, university-backed courses.

-• Ideal balance of supervision, patient flow, and CE structure.
+• Ideal balance of supervision, patient flow, and academic structure.

 Brazil & South America